AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization

-Before solving more practical benchmark problems, we analyze the behavior of AdaTerm through minimization of typical test functions.
-In other words, we aim to find the two-dimensional point where the respective potential fields is minimized by relying on the gradients of the potential fields.
-To analyze the robustness to noise, uniformly distributed noise ($\in (-0.1, 0.1)$) at a specified ratio is added to the point coordinates to be optimized.
+In this task, our aim is to determine the minimum point of a two-dimensional potential field (benchmark function) by relying on the field gradients.
+To analyze the robustness of the optimization algorithms, a uniformly distributed noise ($\in (-0.1, 0.1)$) is added at a specified ratio to the point coordinates.
 The results are summarized in Figs.~\ref{fig:comp_norm} and~\ref{fig:comp_dof} (details are in~\ref{apdx:test}).

-Fig.~\ref{fig:comp_norm}, which shows the error norm from the analytically-optimal point, shows that the convergence accuracy of McCormick function with AdaTerm was not good in lower noise ratio probably due to large learning rate.
-In other scenes, however, AdaTerm was able to maintain its normal update performance while mitigating the effect of noise.
-The performance of Adam~(\cite{kingma2014adam}) was significantly degraded when some noise is given, indicating the sensitivity to noise.
-On the Michalewicz function, At-Adam~(\cite{ilboudo2021adaptive}) judges the steep gradients near the optimal value to be due to noise and tends to exclude them, causing the optimal solution to not be obtained.
+Fig.~\ref{fig:comp_norm} shows the error norm from the analytically-optimal point, revealing that AdaTerm's convergence accuracy on the McCormick function was not effective in the lower noise ratio, probably due to the large learning rate.
+However, on the other fields, AdaTerm was able to maintain the standard update performance while mitigating the adverse effects of the added noise.

+The performance of Adam~\cite{kingma2014adam} significantly degraded when noise was introduced, indicating its sensitivity to noise.
+On the Michalewicz function, At-Adam~\cite{ilboudo2021adaptive} attributes the steep gradients near the optimal value to noise and tends to exclude them; thus, the optimal solution is not obtained.
 This result implies that the automatic mechanism for tuning $\nu$ employed by At-Adam has insufficient robustness adaptability to noise.

-Indeed, Fig.~\ref{fig:comp_dof}, which plots the final $\nu$, shows that $\nu$ with At-Adam converged to a nearly constant value independent of the noise ratio.
-In contrast, in AdaTerm, $\nu$ was inversely proportional to the noise ratio, and succeeded in achieving an intuitively natural behavior of increasing $\nu$ when the noise is rare, and decreasing $\nu$ when the noise became more frequent (high noise ratio).
+Indeed, the final $\nu$ plotted in Fig.~\ref{fig:comp_dof} shows that the robustness parameter $\nu$ converges to a nearly constant value with At-Adam, independently of the noise ratio.
+In contrast, in AdaTerm, the degrees-of-freedom $\nu$ is inversely proportional to the noise ratio; thus, the typical behavior of increase in $\nu$ under minimal noise and decrease under the condition of a high noise ratio is observed.